National Ultralight Inc.

 Puddlejumper floats were designed from the outset for amphib operations.
 Unlike all other floats on all other planes the Puddlejumper amphibious versions have negligible cost, weight and performance penalties compared to straight floats.
 The flexibility and convenience of choosing freely between water and land operations makes the Puddlejumper amphibs irresistible.

 The 14 foot Puddlejumpers have 1000 lbs of displacement per float which provides excellent buoyancy for the entire Challenger line of aircraft.
-Using the conservative requirements of FAA TSO-C27 for certified seaplanes this allows for gross weights of up to 1110 lbs while still providing 80% reserve buoyancy.
-This is more than sufficient even for the new Challenger Light Sport XL-65 with its gross weight of 1060 lbs, the highest of all Challenger models.
+Using the conservative requirements of the TC CAR 523.751 and FAA TSO-C27 regs for certified seaplanes this allows for gross weights of up to 1110 lbs while still providing 80% reserve buoyancy.
+This is more than sufficient for the new Challenger Light Sport XL-65 with its gross weight of 1060 lbs, the highest of all Challenger models.

 The unique Puddlejumper pontoons, unlike conventional float designs, are wide and shallow rather than narrow and tall.
 This means Challengers on Puddlejumpers can operate in water only inches deep!